usalmasyeda/WEB452_SalmasBookStore/SalmasBookStore/README.txt

 - Created a new class in CoverTypeRepository folder
 - Added the public interface and modified the code to create the constructors and dependency injection (Assignment 2 folder Repository)

+2023-11-18
+0124

+- Deleted the CoverTypeRepository folder because later I create a covertype file again which will cause a problem
+- Added CoverType to the Repository
+- Added CoverTypeRepository Class
+- Added ICoverTypeRepository Interface
+- Built solution, no errors